Nineteen Percent Grey

 Kaylee Pickup

 “In my work, I delve into the hidden truths of my emotions, bringing to light dark feelings that linger beneath the surface.
 Through soft focus and a shadowed palette, I am interested in capturing ambiguous landscapes to reflect the nuances of my inner world.
 My work often explores the strange, whimsical, magical, and eerie.
-By embracing low light and soft edges, I aim to create visual narratives that invites people to join me for a drink of darker worlds and lost media.”
+By embracing low light and soft edges, I aim to create visual narratives that invites people to join me for a drink of darker worlds and lost media.
+My style reflects what I think stands out to me in the outer world.
+It catches my eye and pulls me in.
+These things call, they call to me, and they’re beautiful.
+Full of life and feeling, it’s practically magic.”

 Nate Bingier